Yes, America's Anchorman is away and this is your undocumented Anchorman sitting in.

 Private insurance has failed.

-We have to go to a single payer government system.
+We have to go to a single-payer government system.

-That this is this bill is only the intermediate stage, right?
+This bill is only the intermediate stage, right?

 Totally.

-They said, You can't be serious.
+They said, you can't be serious.

-Look at how the bill's design.
+Look at how the bill's designed.

-They they don't have to fight that fight right now because they know they have the mechanism in place.
+They don't have to fight that fight right now because they know they have the mechanism in place.

-With a pen stroke and it's over with.
+They can quietly dismiss that with a pinstroke, and it's over with.

-And this is and this is where it is.
+This is where it is.

 Jeff made an excellent point that we shouldn't forget.